SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 Market Growth Statistics:

-• Expected to reach $5.5 billion by 2031-2033, with a CAGR of 8-12%
+• Expected to reach $6.0 billion by 2032, with a CAGR of 8-12%.

-• Surface Mount Technology (SMT) holds approximately 55% of the overall electronic assembly market
+• Surface Mount Technology (SMT) holds approximately 55% of the overall electronic assembly market.

-• SMT equipment market expected to reach $10.19 billion by 2031 from $6.38 billion in 2023
+• SMT equipment market expected to reach $12.5 billion by 2032.

 Technological Advances